 Musicians affiliated with the Spacious Vision Song Project strive to create intimate and powerful musical experiences through live performances.
 Our work is rooted in the tradition of “classical” art song, though it may also move across musical genres.
 We present concerts in a variety of venues, but consider Glendale, CA (near Los Angeles) to be “home base,” as three of our core members live and work there.

-What is an “art song”?
-Simply put, it’s a musical setting of a poem that had an independent existence before the music.
-The words of an art song are different from song “lyrics,” which are usually written to fit a particular tune.
+An “art song” is a musical setting of a poem that had an independent existence before the music.
+This means the words of an art song are different from song “lyrics,” which are usually written to fit a particular tune.
 In the hands of a capable composer, a poem’s imagery and inner music can come to fuller expression.

 Nearly every “great” composer has written art songs.
 Franz Schubert is the towering figure in this genre, with over 600 songs (Lieder) in his catalog.
 Robert Schumann, Johannes Brahms, Giuseppe Verdi, Claude Debussy, Benjamin Britten, and Leonard Bernstein are other examples of composers who have been friends of the solo singer.
 There are hundreds of composers, and thousands of songs, to be heard.

 Historically, the song recital has been a quiet cousin of the grander traditions of opera, symphony, and oratorio.
 It is a comparatively modest affair, featuring one or a few singers, a pianist, and perhaps an occasional collaborating instrumentalist.
 Like chamber music concerts by string quartets or piano trios, song recitals occupy a certain “niche” for musical audiences.
-The beauties of the art song repertory may also take some time to perceive and appreciate.
-A song recital won’t draw a sizeable audience unless it is sung by a major opera star, known concert singer, or recent major competition winner.
-There are a few reasons for this, but perhaps the most important is that an art song’s DNA is the words.
-And those words are often in a language other than that of the audience.
+Perhaps the most important feature of a song recital is that its draws its inspiration from music and words.

 The singer’s voice and pianist’s keys are the primary ways we beguile listeners.
 But in art song, the voice also serves a poet and a story.
 So while we do not neglect songs in Italian, German, French, and other languages, Spacious Vision leans toward programming songs in English for our American audiences.
 We want our listeners to directly connect to both the music and the words.

-As for the economics of this endeavor, song recitals are inexpensive when compared to larger musical endeavors.
-Programs can be presented in many different venues, and reach many different kinds of audiences.
-They are also very portable, as singers need no theatrical equipment, special effects, or amplification to share their stories.
+Our programs can be presented in many different venues, and reach many different kinds of audiences.
+They are also very portable, as we need no theatrical equipment, special effects, or amplification to share our stories.
 Spacious Vision artists are experimenting with possibilities to renew and refresh the traditions of art song and vocal chamber music in the 21st century.
 We are especially interested in singing across genres, and some of programs feature work by independent artists and composers from the American musical theater.
 Whatever the program, we aspire to creating enriching artistic experiences for our audiences.